LearnersGuild/guide/Play_Conditions/Frequently_Asked_Questions.md

 **What if I can’t get a job?**

 Keep learning and studying.
 We all learn at different paces.
-As long as your keeping your agreements with the Guild, there is no limit to how long you can stay and keep practicing your craft.
+As long as you are keeping your agreements with the Guild, there is no limit to how long you can stay and keep practicing your craft.

 **What if I change my mind and don’t want to be a software developer?**